-Wendy Seyb is an award-winning comedic director, choreographer, writer, and producer.
-Her work spans film, comedy series, TV, videos, live events, theater, and dance.
+Wendy Seyb is an award-winning director, choreographer, writer, and producer.
+Her work spans film, comedy series, TV, commercials, live events, theater, and dance.

-Career highlights include choreographing The Pee-wee Herman Show for Broadway and HBO, choreographing Sting, Oscar Isaac, Renée Fleming, and James Taylor at Carnegie Hall for Sting's Rainforest Benefit, premiering her award-winning short film How You Look At It, starring Emmy-winner Peter Scolari, at top film festivals all over the world, and directing/choreographing an original series which both Indiewire and Buzzfeed named a 'must see'.
+Career highlights include choreographing The Pee-wee Herman Show for Broadway and HBO, choreographing Sting, Oscar Isaac, Renée Fleming, and James Taylor at Carnegie Hall for Sting's Rainforest Benefit, premiering her award-winning short film How You Look At It, starring Emmy-winner Peter Scolari, at top film festivals all over the world, working with the amazing Christopher Lloyd in his return to theater, and directing/choreographing an original series which both Indiewire and Buzzfeed named a 'must see'.

 Her talents have been sought out by top names in the industry including Amazon Studios, NBC Universal Television, Disney Theatricals, The Cartoon Network, Nickelodeon, and Richard Frankel Productions.